Red Bull X-Alps: Rules

-The first athlete to reach Monaco wins the race, which ends 48 hours later but not before a set finish time as defined by organizers.
-Thereafter, the race will officially end and athletes will be requested to stop racing.
-Pilots who have not reached the final destination within this time will be ranked according to the distance left to the final destination.
+The first athlete to reach goal wins the race, which ends 48 hours later but not before a set finish time as defined by organizers.
+Athletes who have not reached the final destination within this time are ranked according to the distance left to the final destination.

-Since the 2011 edition, athletes are forced to have a mandatory rest between 23:00 and 04:00 and stay within a radius of 250m of their resting position for safety reasons.
+Since the 2011 edition, athletes are forced to have a mandatory rest overnight and stay within a radius of 250m of their resting position for safety reasons.
 In 2013, the mandatory break was extended by 1.5 hours, from 22:30 to 05:00.
-If an athlete was still moving in that time, he would be subjected to a minimum penalty of 24 hours.
-Athletes with penalty times had to prolong their next rest for the duration of their penalty time.
-Failure to comply with this rule led to disqualification.
+In 2023 the rest period was increased by half-an-hour.
+Athletes had to rest for a minimum of seven consecutive hours everyday between 9pm and 6am.
+Between the hours of 9pm and 6am athletes are not allowed to fly.

 New in 2013 was the so-called Night Pass, which allowed athletes to hike through the night.
-To use they had to inform organizers of their intention by 12:00 local time the day they wished to use.
-The idea behind the Night Pass was to allow athletes a chance to advance their position by tactical means once during the race.
-They may be able to hike to a key point where they can extend their lead or pass teams in front.
+The idea behind the Night Pass was to allow athletes a chance to gain a strategic advantage.
+In reality, it can help an athlete reach a better overnight location, but using it to hike all the night comes at a cost of increased fatigue, which is not helpful to flight.

 Since 2013, prototypes are banned from the competition and all equipment, including paragliders, harnesses, and helmets must comply with EN or LTF certifications.